Frequently Asked Questions

 Does FCCO trap cats for people?

 FCCO does not have the resources to trap cats for caregivers.
 We do have traps available for all caregivers bringing cats to our clinics and offer guidance over the phone.
-We also have trapping instructions on our website.
-FCCO traps are not used for trapping and removing unwanted stray or feral cats.
+Here are trapping instructions.

 What services do the cats receive?